MBCProject/mbc-markdown/yfaq/README.md

 MBC does not define relationships between behaviors, so association of behaviors must be done at the reporting level.
 The [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) example [above](./gotbotkr) illustrates how multiple (three) behaviors can be associated by the human-readable text: "The malware installs two instances of itself on the system.
 The second instance (watchdog) monitors whether the first instance is still active and reinstalls it if it has been removed from the system" [[2]](#2).

+### How do I map an analysis product's output to MBC when I don't know the details behind the behavior indicator? ###

+Ideally, the product vendor will provide the MBC mapping, but if not, it may be best to map to all potentially relevant MBC behaviors (a one-to-many mapping).
+For example, the indicator "opened listening port" could be mapped to both [Command and Control:C2 Communication](https://github.com/MBCProject/mbc-markdown/blob/master/command-and-control/command-control-comm.md) and [Impact:Remote Access](https://github.com/MBCProject/mbc-markdown/blob/master/impact/remote-access.md).

 ### How should information in the Methods section be used? ###

 Methods are variations of behaviors and are provided to help explain behaviors.
 Methods aren't intended to be referenced in analyses in the same way that behaviors are, in part because it would be hard to enumerate all methods associated with a behavior.